MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 Contoso's warehouse moves inventory that is ready to be packed for delivery on a conveyor belt.

-In order to make sure the correct amount of products have been packed, you will add a simple module to count objects detected on the belt by another object detection module (simulated) on the same IoT Edge device.
+To make sure the correct amount of products have been packed, you will add a simple module to count objects detected on the belt by another object detection module (simulated) on the same IoT Edge device.
 We will show how to create a custom module that does object counting.

 ## What is a Custom Module